1602/compound/docs/sources/markdown/generators.md

 ## Clientside

-For using compound on clienside we have to create application bundle.
+For using compound on clientside we have to create application bundle.
 This bundle then could be passed to browserify to create full bundle (application + framework + dependencies).
 This generator allows to create bundle.